Navy SEAL Edward Gallagher Found Not Guilty of Murdering Teen ISIS Prisoner

 The judge, Capt.
 Aaron Rugh, ruled last month the hacking attempt violated Gallagher’s constitutional rights.
 As a result, Rugh reduced his maximum sentence to life in prison with the possibility of parole.

 Unlike civilian criminal trials, military court trials are based on charges brought up by other military officials and court proceedings are considered “in-house.”
-The jury, which includes a Navy SEAL and four Marines, plus a Navy commander and a Marine chief warrant officer, is directed and overseen by a Navy judge.
+The jury, which included a Navy SEAL and four Marines, plus a Navy commander and a Marine chief warrant officer, was directed and overseen by a Navy judge.